NoahDavey/100-days-of-code/log/r1-log.md

 This was a good day, managed to reorganise the structure of some of the stuff i had been working on into a way that better made sense.
 Today i will hopefully be able to polish some of it, but feeling good about it

 ### R1D37
+Missed today because I didn't take my laptop with me to Livs.
+Somewhat dissapointing but oh well just gotta move on and try not slip up again

 ### R1D38
 ### R1D39
 ### R1D40